 Well known neighborhoods include

-- Bebek is considered for its park but, to a greater extent, stalls and the boutique shops that make it a shopping paradise.
-Another reason to visit is for the renowned ice-cream, fish restaurants, and waffles.
+- Bebek is considered for its park but, to a greater extent, stalls and boutique shops make it a shopping paradise.
+Another reason to visit is for the renowned ice cream, fish restaurants, and waffles.

 - Emirgan is reputable for the architecture of its old houses and its green park planted with hundreds of tulips during April as part of the annual tulip festival.

 Many people think that Turkey is not a friendly country due to Muslim culture and religion.
 But the reality is: when you leave the preconception behind, you will be captivated by the beauty of Turkey and its people.
 The more you discover, the more you will fall in love with Istanbul.
 All the great budget airlines fly to Istanbul Airport; Turkish Airlines has great links worldwide.
 Whenever you need a break from all this impassioned life, there is always a small tea house, a nice garden, or a mosque where you can breathe, sit, and relax.